-Logos Are Not The Brand?
+So Logos Are Not the Brand?

 Effective branding is what will make your business stand out from the crowd and gain a competitive edge.
 This is not only about creating an eye-catching logo design but also consistently using the right personality and tone of voice to reach out to your target niche.
 This is crucial in your website design, for example.
 Rebranding also goes much deeper than simply designing a new logo.
 Companies sometimes say ‘we’re rebranding’ but actually mean they have a new logo design.
-This is not rebranding.
-Rebranding is a complete marketing strategy that creates an entire new concept for an established brand.
+This is not necessarily ‘rebranding’.
+Rebranding is a complete marketing strategy that creates an entire new concept, message for an established brand.
 There are many more aspects to this than a logo alone.

-“If Hyatt Hotels came out with a line of sneakers, we would have no idea what they would look like.
+“If Hyde Hotels came out with a line of sneakers, we would have no idea what they would look like.
 But if Nike were to build a chain of hotels we would know exactly what they would look like…”

 Branding is about selling emotions.
 It’s essential to clearly outline these emotions and we can see this from the success of certain brands.
 For instance, both Macdonald’s and Coca Cola sell happiness and this is consistent throughout their marketing campaigns.
 These show how their products will effectively bring happiness to their consumer and you can see many relevant themes such as family or the holidays, for example.
 In order to understand what emotions your brand sells, consider what emotions your customers feel when they receive your product or services.